jtsage/jtsage-datebox/js/i8n/README.md

 Use the Ascii Version *only* if:

- * None of your possible langagues use any character outside the ASCII standard (i.e. English)
+ * None of your possible languages use any character outside the ASCII standard (i.e. English)
  * You *cannot* serve the pages as UTF-8
  * You *never* return names for dates, only numbers.